 Associated technologies

-For the development of TRAM, Indra has had the collaboration of the Valladolid company IT Currency, Responsible for the configuration of the social network and adaptation to the platform.
+For the development of TRAM, Indra has had the collaboration of the Valladolid company Divisa IT, responsible for the configuration work of the social network and adaptation to the platform.

-They have also participated Technaid, spin-off of the Bioengineering Group of the Higher Center for Scientific Research (CSIC) and responsible for the design and incorporation of inertial motion capture systems and biosignals, and VipScan Predicting Behaviour, Company specialized in services related to behavioral sciences.
+They have also participated Technaid, spin-off of the Bioengineering Group of the Higher Center for Scientific Research (CSIC) and responsible for the design and incorporation of inertial motion capture and biosignal systems, y VipScan Predicting Behaviour, company specialized in services related to behavioral sciences.

 TRAM relies on motion capture, either through Technaid's Tech-MCS system, or by using the Kinect device Microsoft.

-The capture system connects to the interactive therapy station, that sends to the system its location and position to recreate on the screen through an avatar the exercises performed by the patient.
+Capture system connects to interactive therapy station, that sends the system its location and position to recreate on the screen through an avatar the exercises that the patient performs.

-With the information received and stored on a central server, TRAM evaluates, Records and analyzes the results obtained by a patient during the therapy session.
-The system also manages to increase motivation thanks to the use of specular vision (mirror image), Recreation of movements in the virtual world and a playful dynamic of exercises.
+With the information received and stored on a central server, TRAM evaluates, records and analyzes the results obtained by a patient during the therapy session.
+The system also manages to increase motivation thanks to the use of mirror vision (mirror image), recreation of movements in the virtual world and a playful dynamic of exercises.

-TRAM provides an electronic platform for the management of therapeutic and rehabilitation history that allows the analysis of therapy results individually..
-This information helps to carry out studies and clinical protocols and could even be integrated into the patient's electronic medical record..
+TRAM provides an electronic therapeutic and rehabilitation history management platform that allows analysis of therapy results on an individualized basis..
+This information helps to carry out clinical studies and protocols and could even be integrated into the patient's electronic medical record..

-Indra has led this project that has been funded by the Ministry of Industry, Energy and Tourism, and is part of the aid prepared at European level, in line with the European Digital Agenda, adopted by the European Commission on 19 May 2010.
+Indra has led this project that has received funding from the Ministry of Industry, Energy and Tourism, and is part of the aid developed at the European level, in line with the European Digital Agenda, approved by the European Commission on 19 May 2010.

-The initiative is part of the Health and Social Welfare Area, within the line of Assistance and emergency solutions related to telecare, remote control and telemonitoring as services for the Smart City.
+The initiative is part of the Health and Social Welfare Area, within the line of healthcare and emergency solutions related to telecare, telecontrol and telemonitoring as services for the Smart City.